 - 1) Limitations on the availability of factors of production: The factors of production are always available in limited supply at the place of production.
 When the scale of production is increased beyond a certain point, it no longer remains possible to meet the requirements of some factors from local sources and, accordingly, factors have to be transported from other regions.
-This is generally possible only at higher prices. - 2) Problems in management: When the scale of production is very large, the task of management at the top level becomes increasingly more and more burdensome and some inefficiency is bound to creep in.
+This is generally possible only at higher prices.
+Let us suppose that an engineering factory is to be set up at Rudrapur in the Terai region.
+When the scale of production is small, it would be possible to meet the demand for some materials from local sources.
+As the scale of production expands, it will become more and more difficult to get even the labour from local sources and after a certain point, workers will have to be attracted from other regions by offering them higher wages. - 2) Problems in management: When the scale of production is very large, the task of management at the top level becomes increasingly more and more burdensome and some inefficiency is bound to creep in.
 At times, information vital for taking a decision does not reach the top managers of the company in time.
 This delay, in turn, leads to a delay in decision making and increases the per unit cost. - 3) Technical factors: When the scale of production is expanded, per unit cost increases due to a number of technical reasons.
 The establishment cost of large and sophisticated plants and machinery is generally high.
 The buildings of large factories should also have stronger foundations and the factory itself must be equipped with coolers, air-conditioners, etc. All these factors lead to an increase in per unit cost.

-7.8.3 External Economies of Scale
+9.3.3 External Economies

 External economies were discussed first of all by Alfred Marshall.
-According to him, when a firm enters production, it obtains a number of economies for which the firm's own production strategy, managerial arrangements, etc. are not responsible.
+According to him, when a firm enters production, it obtains a number of economics for which the firm's own production strategy, managerial arrangements, etc. are not responsible.
 In fact, these are economies external to the firm.
 For example, let us suppose that a firm is established at a place where transport, advertising facilities, etc. are not available.
 If the size of the firm remains small, it is possible that these facilities are not locally available in the future as well.
 However, if the size of the firm increases significantly, these facilities will themselves start coming to the firm.
 These are, in fact, external economies.

 When a firm expands its scale of production, other firms also earn many economies.
 For example, when a large factory attracts various factors of production fairly regularly, many other factories set up in the neighbourhood, that could not have attracted these factors on their own, also stand to gain.
 They obtain these factors at practically the same prices at which the large factory obtained them.

 Because of external economies of large-scale production, there is a gap between private and social returns.
 When a firm expands its scale of production, it becomes possible for the other firms to reduce their cost of production.
 However, there is no method available in the prevalent price mechanism to the firm expanding its scale of operations to charge for the benefits it confers on the other firms.

-7.8.4 External Diseconomies of Scale
+9.3.4 External Diseconomies